faljse/ar4/README.md

 # How it works
 * Step 1: Download broadcast metadata .json files (Using One connection per station)
 * Step 2: Download streams, images, .html files using -c (default:4) concurrent connections per station.
-* The tool automatically skips files that already exist, making it easy to keep your archive up-to-date.
-For a complete collection, simply run the tool every day.
+* The tool automatically skips files that already exist, making it easy to keep your archive up-to-date. **For a complete collection, simply run the tool every day**.

 # Build/test it